Ejostol/Falling-Stands-/paper.md

 Japanese cedar (_Cryptomeria japonica_), *sugi* in Japanese, is Japan's national tree and the most widely planted tree species in the country.[^1] It was the backbone of a massive and successful <span eid="Q2384419">afforestation</span> project following World War II (1941-1945) and the Korean War (1950-1953).[^2] Today, 70 percent of Japan is forested, and over 24 percent of this forest is artificial.
 However, the popularity of Japanese cedar that led to its widespread planting has been negatively affected by the massive amounts of <span eid="Q79932">pollen</span> that the female trees produce each spring [^3], resulting in a drastic public health hazard.
 In fact, every year, one-quarter of the country's population is afflicted with an allergic reaction to Japanese cedars called pollinosis.

 <param ve-image
-       label="A plantation of Cryptomeria near the Nakagawa Revitalization Project on Honshu Island.
+       label="A plantation of Japanese cedars near the Nakagawa Revitalization Project on Honshu Island.
 Image by authors, 2019." license="Image by authors, no permissions needed"
        url="https://github.com/Ejostol/Falling-Stands-/blob/main/DSC_0196.JPG?raw=true">

 <param ve-image url="crypto-specimen.jpg"
-       label="Cryptomeria specimen planted in the Coker Arboretum at the University of North Carolina at Chapel Hill.
+       label="Cryptomeria japonica specimen planted in the Coker Arboretum at the University of North Carolina at Chapel Hill.
 This image belongs to the Digital Collection of the Harvard University Herbaria." license="Image by authors, no permissions needed"
        source="https://data.huh.harvard.edu/databases/specimen_search.php?mode=details&id=895668">

 Cryptomeria’s cultural significance is well-documented throughout history, and its copious planting reflects ideas of national symbolism, conservation strategies, economic systems, and changing demographics.
 The story of Japanese cedar in the twentieth century tells how a single species can culturally, economically, and spiritually shape a national landscape.
 Today, as aging monocultural stands of sugi fall, the tree’s symbolic role in the landscape is changing again to adapt to the needs and concerns of the Japanese population.

 <param ve-image rotate="90"
-       label="A single Cryptomeria tree rising over 100 feet.
+       label="A single Japaese cedar rising over 100 feet.
 Image by authors, 2019." license="Image by authors, no permissions needed"
        url="https://upload.wikimedia.org/wikipedia/commons/8/81/Cryptomeria_japonica_specimen.jpg">